How much longer can you run from yourself?

 Synopsis (with spoilers)

 As the haunting escalates, Kalim's grip on reality slips.
 He relapses into the pill addiction that nearly killed him in college.
-His best friend, Zia, performs a Turkish coffee reading and foretells a spiritual calling that will happen during the next crescent moon.
-She also suggests visiting his parents to reconcile with them.
-He then travels to London to confront his father, only to be rejected again.
-His other friend, Mohammad, discovers his relapse, resulting in a violent altercation.
+His best friend Zia performs a Turkish coffee reading and foretells a spiritual calling that will occur during the next crescent moon.
+She suggests visiting his parents to reconcile with them.
+He travels to London to confront his father, but a tense dinner explodes into an argument, his father forbids him from coming home again.